 During consultations with athletes when they ask how to arrange training days during the season or during a trip, I recommend them to be guided by fatigue or if one has an HRV monitor.
 It’s good to have a set training plan for specific days, but life doesn’t always work out according to our assumptions.
 Then it’s a good idea to listen to your body and adjust your training under that.

 The principle of specificity states that we must use training methods and forms relevant to what we want to achieve.
 Typically, these are adaptations specific to dango sports.
 When planning training, we should do an analysis of the motor skills needed for a particular sport, which will take into account the following:

 - determination of body position and joint alignment

 - What are the so-called. “prime movers” or major muscle groups and what work they do (eccentric, concentric, isometric)

-At this point, I would also like to explain what specific force is, so as not to confuse it with the concept of functional force.
+At this point, I would also like to explain what specific strength is, so as not to confuse it with the concept of functional strength.